 I have this tattered, yellowed and spattered index card with a recipe on it.
 Not just any recipe but our family’s most treasured recipe.
 When Mike, my husband, moved away from home back in the 70’s, the one thing he requested from his mom was the family Italian Meatballs and Sauce recipe.
-His mom dutifully typed it out on an index card. he even had it laminated!
+His mom dutifully typed it out on an index card.
+He even had it laminated!

 After more than 30 years, the lamination has worn off and it’s covered in grease spatters and stains but it is by far our most used recipe.
 With a name like Battistelli you can figure out he’s Italian and good Italian that he is, he will consume pasta in any form.
 ANY.
-His absolute favorite meal is his family’s homemade Italian Meatballs and Spaghetti Sauce.
+His absolute favorite meal is his mom’s homemade Italian Meatballs and Spaghetti Sauce.
 Whenever I make it, I have to make enough to have plenty left over to freeze for Sunday night dinners.
 And my daughter Francesca?
 Just ask her what’s her favorite food, what does she love more than anything?
-The Battistelli family Meatballs and Sauce!
+The Battistelli family Italian Meatballs and Sauce!

 But there’s an incredible secret to making tender meatballs.
 I’ll tell you in a sec, okay?